WheezyE/Winelink/docs/README.md

 curl -O https://raw.githubusercontent.com/WheezyE/Winelink/main/install_winelink.sh && \
      bash install_winelink.sh
 ```
- - A full installation takes about 90 minutes (with user prompts) and lots of errors will appear in the terminal (just ignore those).
+ - A full installation takes about 120 minutes (with user prompts) and lots of errors will appear in the terminal (just ignore those).
  - You should then be able to run RMS Express and VARA from desktop shortcuts.
 They may crash.
+ - If needed, you can also tell the script to only install VARA (skipping RMS Express and .NET 4.6, which take a very long time to install).
+You can by running `curl -O https://raw.githubusercontent.com/WheezyE/Winelink/main/install_winelink.sh && bash install_winelink.sh vara_only`

 ## Examples
 ![VARA-Pi4](VARA-Pi4.png "VARA running on a Raspberry Pi 4B (Twister OS)")